isgrove/chat.nvim/README.md

 # chat.nvim
-Create a new buffer in nvim and make requests to LLMs

 Make requests to LLMs right from Neovim.
 Here is what you can do:
 - Replace the selected text
 - Get a completion for the selected text